oxford-arc/arc-software-guide/docs/source/apps/arc_matlab_mps.rst

   xticks(numWorkers(2:end));
   ylabel('Speedup');

 Once you have done this, click "Run" from the Editor.
+The script will start a job in the ARC short queue, and use this as a MATLAB worker pool.
+If the job is able to run immediately (remember it may be queued for a while if the cluster is busy) - the run time is around 5 minutes and you should be presented with the following plot when it completes:

+. image:: ../images/arc-cluster3.png
+   :width: 300
+   :alt: Cluster Validation